kzu/OctoFlow/README.md

 - +Doc: the issue needs user documentation.
 - ✓Doc: documentation has been completed.
 Developers could use this to verify the docs.

-> Note: we use the [checkmark symbol](http://www.fileformat.info/info/unicode/char/2713/browsertest.htm) to denote done items.

 Flow states:
 - ToDo: unassigned closed items with +Doc label